 Collection Channel.

 Ensure orifices are clean and operating.
 Operate at least one orifice per gatewell slot (preferably the north orifice).
 If the project is operating within MOP, additional orifices may be operated to maintain a full collection channel.
-If orifices must be closed to repair any part of the facility, monitor the gatewells for fish condition and behavior hourly (unit is operating) or at least every two hours (unit is not operating).
-See section 3.2.2.4 to determine if the turbine unit must be shut down and if fish must be dipped from the gatewell(s).
+If orifices must be closed to repair any part of the facility, see section 3.2.2.4 to determine if the turbine unit must be shut down and if fish must be dipped from the gatewell(s).

 Ensure orifice lights are functioning and operating in open orifices 24 hrs/day.
 Replace all burned out orifice lights within 24 hours of notification.
-Orifice lights and area lights may be turned off the evening before dewatering the channel at the end of the season (December 16 or later) to encourage fish to exit the channel volitionally.
+Orifice lights and area lights may be turned off the evening before dewatering the channel at the end of the season (the Monday of the 3rd week of December or later) to encourage fish to exit the channel volitionally.
 Area lights can be turned on briefly for personnel access if necessary.

 Orifice jets must hit no closer than 3’ from the back wall with the collection channel full.